w3c/editing/docs/EditContext/explainer.md

 ## Example Application
 This [example application](edit_context_demo.html) shows how an author might build a simple editor that leverages the EditContext in a more holistic way.

+This [example application](native_selection_demo.html) shows how to leverage native selection when using EditContext.
 ## Interaction with Other Browser Editing Features
 By decoupling the view from text input, the EditContext opts out of some editing behaviors that are currently only available through the DOM.
 An inventory of those features and their interaction with the EditContext follows: